 About Legacy Christian School

-Our Kindergarten through sixth grades attend a weekly, student-led chapel service every Wednesday morning.
+Our Kindergarten through fifth grades attend a weekly, student-led chapel service every Wednesday morning.
 Each week a different class leads our student body through pledges to the American Flag, Oklahoma Flag, Christian Flag, and to the Bible.
 Our students learn The Star Spangled Banner, Oklahoma!, and various worship songs.
 Legacy students also sing our school song, recite our mission statement, read the quote of the week, verse of the week, recite the Legacy School Creed, and learn about our core values.

 Our core values are seven statements that define what we believe.
 Legacy’s Chapel is taught each week by the pastors of FBC.
 The pastors focus on one core value each month.
 Concentrating on one core value for a month allows the students to fully grasp the meaning and implications of every core value.
 Legacy is committed to helping students grow spiritually, as well as academically.

 Each week in chapel, offering is collected which helps support our sister school in Nicaragua.
 Legacy believes that it is important for our students to understand giving of our tithes and offerings.
 It is the heartbeat of our school and our belief system to serve and give to others.
 As Believers, sometimes it means that we have to “Rise Up,” and be willing to sacrifice financially to glorify Him.
 We are honored to help provide for our brothers and sisters in Nicaragua.